Hannalysis/Coding-Chronicles/README.md

 Then I needed to find an autonomous way to grab the lat and long of each of these UK locations, without having to utilise a payment method on an API-based solution.
 There were numerous solutions, provided I had the postcodes at hand, and as I did not, I only had a couple of angles I could approach it from.

 At least this way, I believe I have found a method to grab both the lat long & postcodes both, provided I can get the script to execute successfully.
 Unfortunately, it's only executing manually at the moment, so I will look into this more next time.
+As a nice side note though, I was able to stringify and comma the entires within the google sheet using the formula ie ="'"&A2&"', ".
+This made it simple to copy and paste every town entry into a Python list inside the localised script file.

 ------------
 <div align = "center"><i><a href="2025-03.md">March 2025</a></i></div>